mayflower/cordova-android-scrollbar/README.md

 as your entrypoint.
 The resulting app will show you a long webpage with a button for controlling the scrollbar at the top.

+# Building

+If you want to hack on the plugin, you'll have to rebuild the Javascript bridge from the TypeScript sources.

+    npm install
+    grunt

+Obviously, this will only work if you install NodeJS / io.js and `grunt-cli` first.

 # License

 The plugin is published under the Apache license v2.0 .